HunorTotBagi/HunorTotBagi/README.md

       <h2> 💻 Personal Projects</h2>
     <ul>
         <li>
-          🏆 <a href="https://tauriachievements.github.io/">Tauri Achievements</a> - Gaming Community Leaderboard & Statistics Platform<br/>
+          🏆 <a href="https://tauriachievements.github.io/">Tauri Achievements</a> - Community Leaderboard & Analytics Platform<br/>
-          A modern World of Warcraft-style leaderboard for the <a href="https://tauriwow.com/">Tauri WoW Private Server</a> with up-to-date rankings based on achievement points, honorable kills and mounts featuring faction-aware styling
+          A full-stack Angular + .NET platform that turns public MMO character data into searchable player rankings, guild statistics, rare-achievement tracking, and historical progression insights for the <a href="https://tauriwow.com/">Tauri WoW Private Server</a> community
         </li>
         <li> 🎮 <a href="https://sodhara.com">Sodhara</a> - Indie Game in Development<br/>
         A retro sci-fi action platformer inspired by Super Metroid developed in Unity.
 I’m in charge of QA, feature refinement, bug fixing, and level design ensuring an immersive and polished experience - <a href="https://www.youtube.com/watch?v=AtyKzeHd0hg">SODHARA v0.4.8 Gameplay Footage<a>